Restricted functions in Atlassian Cloud apps

 - DNS redirection — Not allowed.

 Check out the Pros and Cons of Cloud vs. Server to help you decide which solution is right for your team.
-Note that you can integrate cloud and server applications if you require a combination of both solutions.
+Note that you can integrate cloud and server products if you require a combination of both solutions.